To tip (extra), or not to tip, the dilemma on a cruise

 Showing Our Steward That We Can Make A Towel Animal Too!
 This Is How We Tip, Keep It Fun And The Cabin Stewards Tend To Love This.
 Ncl Dawn 2022 Baltics

-Should you tip bartenders on a cruise?
+Tipping bartenders on a cruise

 Tips for cruise ship bartenders are generally more common.
 Passengers, especially those from the United States equate bar service with tipping.
 Therefore, it’s not uncommon to see bartenders getting tipped frequently on a cruise.